In Person Interview:

 Interviewing Tips and Procedures (For Recruiters):

-Tips always makes thing easier, whether you are an interviewer or a interviewee.
+Tips always make thing easier, whether you are an interviewer or an interviewee.

-3. Provide comfort: Well we have discussed the pre-interviewing process.
+Well, we have discussed the pre-interviewing process.
 Let us have a look at during-the-interview process.
-The duty of an interviewer is to provide comfort to the interviewee in order to understand the real persona.
+The duty of an interviewer is to provide comfort to the interviewee in order to understand the real person.
 Let us make it simpler with an example.
 When you look at the interviewee in a very intimidating manner, he or she is bound to be nervous and stress.
 Rather if you start in a friendlier way, they might be able to open to you.
 Moreover, a sound/noise proof cabin and friendly atmosphere may bring out the real self of the interviewee, which may help you while making the decision.

 An interviewer has the responsibility to enroll and recruit deserving candidates for the job in the organization.
 Thus, it is important for the interviewer to conduct an efficient interview that effectively gives the desired output.